 How Does An Addiction Alter Your Brain Chemistry?

-Drugs are chemicals which your body views an invasive toxins.
+Drugs are chemicals which your body views invasive toxins.
 When a drug of abuse enters a person’s system, it goes immediately to work by altering crucial physical, mental and emotional functions, rendering many of them less efficient, or significantly impaired.

 The human brain is responsible for overseeing and directing neurochemical functions that support critical life support systems, immune functioning, and various processes related to mental and emotional health.
 With the introduction of a drug on a repeated basis, many of these functions begin to change, acting in a manner that manifests as illness, disease and mood disturbances.